fastify/fastify/docs/Migration-Guide-V3.md

 );
 ```

+### Changed preParsing hook behaviour ([#2286](https://github.com/fastify/fastify/pull/2286))

+From Fastify v3, the behavior of `preParsing` hook will change slightly in order to support request payload manipulation.

+The hook now takes an additional argument, `payload`, and therefore the new hook signature is `fn(request, reply, payload, done)` or `async fn(request, reply, payload)`.

+The hook can optionally return a new stream via `done(null, stream)` or returning the stream in case of async functions.

+If the hook returns a new stream, it will be used instead of the original one in following hooks.
+A sample use case for this is handling compressed requests.

+The new stream should add the `receivedEncodedLength` property to the stream that should reflect the actual data size received from the client.
+For instance, in compressed request it should be the size of the compressed payload.
+This property can (and should) be dynamically updated during `data` events.

+The old syntax of Fastify v2 without payload it is supported but it is deprecated.

 ### Changed hooks behaviour ([#2004](https://github.com/fastify/fastify/pull/2004))

 From Fastify v3, the behavior of `onRoute` and `onRegister` hooks will change slightly in order to support hook encapsulation.

 - `onRoute` - The hook will be called asynchronously, in v1/v2 it's called as soon as a route is registered.
 This means that if you want to use it, you should register this hook as soon as possible in your code.
 - `onRegister` - Same as the onRoute hook, the only difference is that now the very first call will no longer be the framework itself, but the first registered plugin

+### Changed Content Type Parser syntax ([#2286](https://github.com/fastify/fastify/pull/2286))

+In Fastify v3 the Content Type Parsers have now a single signature for parsers.

+The new signatures is `fn(request, payload, done)` or `async fn(request, payload)`.
+Note that `request` is now a fastify request, not an `IncomingMessage`.
+The payload is by default a stream.
+If the `parseAs` option is used in `addContentTypeParser`, then `payload` reflects the option value (string or buffer).

+The old signatures `fn(req, [done])` or `fn(req, payload, [done])` (where `req` is `IncomingMessage`) are still supported but deprecated.

 ### Changed TypeScript support